arashadbm/ExtendedPushpin/README.md

 The samples show sample of pushpins of Berlin city,
 I have made them as simple as showing the pushpin using codebehind but ofcourse you can use them easily with binding to collections in viewmodel.

+###Issues
+- Tooltip is shown over other controls in Page when map isn't taking the whole page.
+Please report any issue you find or contact if you have enhancements, fixes or ideas.

 ###Todo
 - Improve offest calculation mechanism used to show the tooltip above the pushpin, check ExpandedPanelLayoutUpdated method.